Virtual-FCS/XInTheLoop/README.md

 Due to a [bug in OMEdit v1.20 for Windows](https://github.com/OpenModelica/OpenModelica/issues/10132), models using this library from that OMEdit version need to add `-lws2_32` to the _C/C++ Compiler Flags (Optional)_ in the _General_ tab of _Simulation Setup_ to compensate for the bug as described in https://github.com/modelica-3rdparty/Modelica_DeviceDrivers/issues/369.

+The bug is still present in OMEdit v1.23.1 for Windows.

 ## License

 This library is shared under an MIT license.
 For more information, please see the [LICENSE file](LICENSE).